circuitnederland/registrationform/cyclos_configuration/scripts/registration/README_Registration.md

 - Data type: Single selection
 - Required: Yes

+****Note***: The internal name of the custom field (= 'debtorBank') will be used inside the eMandates script to update the dropdown containing the banks the user can choose from.
+So, if you must change it here, make sure to change it in the eMandates script as well.

 2. Community:
 - Display name: Community (can be changed)
 - Internal name: community